taocpp/PEGTL/doc/Install-Guide.md

 The above command needs to run from the top-level directory of the embedded PEGTL.
-Additionally, `MYLIB_PEGTL_NAMESPACE` needs to be set as explained above; alternatively, since the PEGTL source is already being mnodified, `include/tao/pegtl/config.hpp` can be changed to use the desired namespace.
+Additionally, `MYLIB_PEGTL_NAMESPACE` needs to be set as explained above; alternatively, since the PEGTL source is already being modified, `include/tao/pegtl/config.hpp` can be changed to use the desired namespace.